-Modernity was ubiguitous, from the conception of spaces to construction details, the interiors were coherent with the whole project.
+Modernity was ubiquitous, from the conception of spaces to construction details, the interiors were coherent with the whole project.
 The furniture was exclusively made from modern pieces of tubular steel designed by the masters, colour studies were developed by Kandinsky (1866-1944), and kitchens and bathrooms met the latest requirements for comfort.

-For new, more functional objects for everyday life, it was acknowledged that the only way to produce/manufacture large guantities of highguality products was through reconciling artistic endeavour with industrial mass production.
+For new, more functional objects for everyday life, it was acknowledged that the only way to produce/manufacture large quantities of high-quality products was through reconciling artistic endeavour with industrial mass production.
 Gropius fought for the acceptance of standardization, since both construction and architecture required social, symbolic and intellectual effort.
 Gropius believed that a reform of industrial production could promote democracy and social cohesion.
 Morality in design and a belief in the social importance of crafts could allow the reconciliation of high quality with affordable prices.
 Thus, the virtues of simplicity and honesty, of utility and applicability, and the fundamental proposal that design could be used as a democratic tool for social change, were a great influence on the pioneers of the modern movement.

-The values of simplicity and utility, of beauty and effectiveness, and integrated.
-Beyond the masters' homes in Dessau, there are stem from a position of honesty based on the duality between art several interiors where a unity between architecture, design and and technique.2 Gropius then encouraged the plastic and kinetic exploration of abstract forms in the fields of skill and technique, at a decorative arts, furniture, utilitarian objects, accessories and lighting can be seen. time of increasing machine dominance.
-From a moral point of view, the desire for sincerity led to a notion of truth that was transformed In fact, a similar unity can be recognized in the Baroque period into the idea of functionalism, which is to objectively respond to a and can also be found in Art Nouveau4, particularly in Henry van desired function.
-The valorisation of a morality3 which became a social de Velde's interiors, such as his own house (Uccle, 1895) and the mission, represents one of the defining values in the historiographic Havana Cigar Store (Berlin, 1899).
-The aim of a complete work of art establishment of the modern movement.
-Taking on this task as led him to draw everything in detail, including the residents' clothing, its manifesto, the architecture of the Modern Movement claimed reproducing in the fabrics and fashion designs, the same decorative that architects could build a better world.
-Happiness, as a myth or motifs and sinuous lines that can be seen in the architecture, furniture as a contemporary invention, became one of the goals of human and decorative objects.
-In the cigar store, the same sinuous and beings, which modernity converted into a requirement.
-Against the floral lines create the tobacco display case, the arches and the wall phenomenon of growing the laicization of modern society, modernity, decoration, creating a unified perception.
-This same ideal of crossing with its victory over the gods, supported by machinery, could not help the decorative arts with the fine arts and industry, combining beauty but demand the promise of happiness on Earth.
-And the Bauhaus and utility, creativity and technique, form and function, are also found in the pioneering movements of modern design. was key to this process.
+The values of simplicity and utility, of beauty and effectiveness, stem from a position of honesty based on the duality between art and technique.2 Gropius then encouraged the plastic and kinetic exploration of abstract forms in the fields of skill and technique, at a time of increasing machine dominance.
+From a moral point of view, the desire for sincerity led to a notion of truth that was transformed into the idea of functionalism, which is to objectively respond to a desired function.
+The valorisation of a morality3 which became a social mission, represents one of the defining values in the historiographic establishment of the modern movement.
+Taking on this task as its manifesto, the architecture of the Modern Movement claimed that architects could build a better world.
+Happiness, as a myth or as a contemporary invention, became one of the goals of human beings, which modernity converted into a requirement.
+Against the phenomenon of growing the laicization of modern society, modernity, with its victory over the gods, supported by machinery, could not help but demand the promise of happiness on Earth.
+And the Bauhaus was key to this process.